lapofan99/eliteredux/src/data/dex-strategy.md

    Substitute can be used instead of Hypnosis if you want something a bit more safe (hp lost hurts tho).
 Frustration is the cover move against most Psychic mons.
 Wave Crash/Waterfall/Ice Punch are good alternatives to Frustration in case you need more options.
 }
+Heliolisk
+{
+    name = Singles Invincible Lightning Rod
+    item = Focus Sash
+    ability = Lightning Rod
+    evs = 0, 0, 6, 252, 0, 252 // HP, Atk, Def, Sp.Atk, Sp.Def, Speed
+    nature = Timid
+    moves = Electrify, Parabolic Charge, Surf / Protect / Weather Ball, Earth Power / Aurasphere / Hyper Voice comment = Thanks to its three immunities due to its Normal typing, Dry Skin innate and Lightning Rod ability, Heliolisk can either come in after a KO or switch into certain attacks and start spamming Electrify to boost its Sp.Atk until it decides to stop.
+Sandstorm is also a possibility and makes it completely impossible for other Pokémon to outspeed Heliolisk.
+Even though this Pokémon is basically invincible, be aware of priority moves and Pokémon that ignore abilities.
+Stealth Rock support is also highly  appreciated in order to break Focus Sashes.
+Moveset can be changed depending on your preferences and the support tools that you bring.
+}